 Another tenet of Charlotte Mason homeschooling is narration.
-Narration was Mason’s gentle form of testing where parents can simply ask their children to repeat back the storyline or parents ask them some questions about the plot.
+Narration was Mason’s gentle form of testing where parents can ask their children to repeat back the storyline or ask them some questions about the plot.

 You can also use cards or cubes to help you test your child with narration.
 Indeed, I think cards and cubes make testing even more fun.
 It makes it more like a game!

 See the narration video below for more information.